dishitamohan/Water_Quality_Prediction_Intel_OneAPI_Hackathon/README.md

 •	Interpretability

 ### Class Distribution Analysis:
-Label imbalance occurs when the number of data points in each class is.
+Label imbalance occurs when the number of data points in each class is unbalanced.
 We check of label imbalance which turnrns out to be not roughly equal, leading to a significant difference in class frequencies.

 ![image](https://github.com/dishitamohan/Water_Quality_Prediction_Intel_OneAPI_Hackathon/assets/92173465/75f37449-8fdd-4689-87e0-1df663676e0a)